 Today’s Easy Green Change comes from the ever wonderful Leotie Lovely.
 You all know how much I love Holly’s blog, and I will always recommend reading what she has to say because this girl knows her stuff.
-When she posted about CarboTax a while ago I knew I had to share her post here; not only is this change super easy and quick to do, it also holds the power to influence larger political policy when it comes to climate change.
+When she posted about CarboTax a while ago I knew I had to share her post here; not only is this change super easy and quick to do, it also holds the power to influence larger political policy when it comes to sustainability and climate change.
 Two for the price of one!

 Below are her words…